rippedpiracy/site/docs/Scene/scene-glossary.md

 description: Definitions for common Scene terminology.
 **0sec**

 As in 0sec access to a release.
-Means someone has access to a release immediately after it's pred.
+It Means someone has access to a release immediately after it's pred.

 **0hour**

 As in 0hour access to a release.
-Means someone has access to a release within an hour after it was pred.
+It means someone has access to a release within an hour after it was pred.

 **0day [1]**

 As in 0day access to a release.
-Means someone has access to a release within a day after it was pred.
+It means someone has access to a release within a day after it was pred.

 **0day [2]**